 The fondo DiMMi-Diari Multimediali Migranti was set up as part of the Archivio Diaristico Nazionale at Pieve Santo Stefano.
 Devoted to the preservation of a cultural heritage that would otherwise be lost, to date it has collected around 330 testimonies nationwide.
 The collection will enable historians to reconstruct the development of a multicultural society in Italy, allowing the public to use these testimonies to activate intercultural dialogue, something that is becoming more and more crucial.

 Submissions are once again invited for the DiMMi.
-Multimedial autobiographical texts and testimonies may be sent to DiMMi 2020 contest between 16 December 2019, and 30 April 2020.
+Multimedial autobiographical texts and testimonies may be sent to DiMMi 2022 contest by 27 May 2020.

 What you can submit:

 – a video

 – an audio file

 – or a narrative including more than one of the above.
 For example, you could write a story and illustrate it with drawings, or record your experience for us in an audio file and send us photographs as well.
 It’s up to you how you use your tools, what’s important is that the story is your own, told in the first person, without changing or correcting anything: we want to hear it from you!
 If you prefer to tell it in another language, remember to include an Italian translation when you send it to us.

 - Download this entry form, fill it in and sign it.